-NOMINEES WHOSE TERMS EXPIRE IN 2016 Class of Trustee Age Principal Occupation During the Last Five Years Trustee Since Miles L. Berger Ш 83 Chairman of the Board of Berger Management Services, LLC since 1999; Trustee of Innkeepers Trust USA from 1993 until the sale of the company in 2007, and a member of the Board of Directors of Medallion Bank since 2002 and Chatman Lodging Trust since 2010.
+Name TRUSTEES WHOSE TERMS EXPIRE IN 2019 Class of Trustee Age Principal Occupation During the Last Five Years Trustee Since Miles L. Berger III 86 Chairman of the Board of Berger Management Services, LLC since 1999; Trustee of Innkeepers Trust USA from 1993 until the sale of the company in 2007, and a member of the Board of Directors of Medallion Bank since 2002 and Chatham Lodging Trust since 2010.
+Mr. Berger is scheduled to retire from our Board of Trustees on June 8, 2017.
 1998 Elliot J. Sussman, M.D.
-III 62 Chairman of The Villages Health and a Consultant.
+III 65 Chairman of The Villages Health and a Consultant.
 Former President and Chief Executive Officer of Lehigh Valley Hospital and Health Network from 1993 to 2010.
 Currently, a member of the Board of Directors of iCAD, Inc. since 2002.
 1999